yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-051_City_Field_Accepts_Alphanumeric_Input.md

 4. Enter a valid mobile phone number
 5. Enter a valid ZIP code
 6. Enter a valid address
-7. Enter alphanumeric input (e.g., City123)
+7. Enter alphanumeric data (e.g., City123)
 8. Fill all other required fields
 9. Click on "Submit"